-Organization Validated (OV) Certificates requires validating applicant’s organization information to make sure it is an actual organization.
-They verify the Organization Name, Physical Address, and Phone Number.
-This data must match with the WHOIS information and also a public Government Information website or an approved Third-Party Website before being issued.
-OV certificates increases confidence to a consumer because they are assured that they are doing business with a real corporate entity.
-WebNIC currently provide below OV Certificates:
+Organization Validated (OV) certificates require validating the applicant’s organisation information to make sure it is an actual organisation.
+The information that is verified includes the organisation’s name, its physical address and its phone number.
+The data must match the WHOIS information and also a public government information website or an approved third-party website before OV certificates are issued.
+OV certificates increase the confidence level of consumers because they are assured that they are doing business with a real corporate entity.
+WebNIC currently provides the OV certificates below:

 - GeoTrust True BusinessID